‘One Piece’ Episode 805: Luffy’s Comes Up With A Strategy But Dealing With Cracker’s Soldiers Still A Problem

-The action heats up in the coming episode 805 of Eiichiro Oda’s hit anime One Piece.
+The action heats up in the upcoming Episode 805 of Eiichiro Oda’s hit anime One Piece.
 The previous chapter, which gave a short backstory on why Sanji ran away from Germa 66, is finally over and the anime’s storyline will return to the exciting fight between Luffy and the Sweet Commander Cracker.
 Be warned, there are spoilers ahead.

 Luffy’s Unusual Strategy

 It looks like fans will witness some kind of a battle of endurance between Luffy and Cracker in the coming One Piece Episode 805.
-At the moment, Crackers seem to have the upper hand.
+At the moment, Cracker seems to have the upper hand.
 Luffy can hardly land a blow on the Sweet Commander as he keeps surrounding himself with the hardened biscuit soldiers he created.
 However, that is about to change soon.

 One Piece spoilers predict that Nami and Luffy will team up and come up with an unusual strategy on how to counter Cracker’s minions.
 Since the Cracker’s soldiers are just actually biscuits animated by the Sweet General’s unique power, Luffy concludes that the best way to victory is to just eat them all up.